Sign In / Sign Out

-ASU Law is No. 25 in the nation overall, No. 8 among public law schools, and No. 1 in Arizona on all levels including bar passage.
+ASU Law is No. 27 in the nation overall, ranked a top 10 public law schools, and No. 1 in Arizona on all levels including bar passage.
 ASU Law is the only school that has maintained its medians and 25th percentile GPA and LSAT scores when compared to 2010, a time when many law schools found themselves ill-prepared to handle the Great Recession and aftermath.
-Further, ASU Law is only one of 13 law schools in the nation to have four specialty programs ranked in the top 25.
+Further, ASU Law is only one of 13 law schools in the nation to have five specialty programs ranked in the top 30.
 Strong rankings make it easier to open new doors for students and help them get their dream jobs.
 ASU Law is consistently top 20 in the nation for employing graduates in real lawyer jobs.

 Our career services department is ranked No. 10 in the country.
 The department includes a dedicated recruiter/headhunter whose job it is to help graduates land their dream jobs.
 Dean Sylvester is also very involved; he hand delivers resumes to prospective employers all around the country.